Ponyduelist003/4663-Cryptography-Forsgren/Assignments/AO3/README.md

 ### Griffin Forsgren
 ### Description:

 This is the decryption of 2 cipher texts provided by the professor, by way of frequency analysis on the cipher text and deduction of letter substitution from there.
+Most common letters were assumed to be E and T, H was then deduced by the almost necessary presence of the word "the", and such a process of looking for common words and deducing substitutions from them was used to work through the entire cipher.

 ### Files: